^

 • Improving metabolic processes.

-• Maintaining the health of skin, hair, nails.
+• Maintaining healthy skin, hair and nails.

 • Improving overall well-being and mood.